Photographing of the Photographer: Vancouver, BC

 Apple has a set of ads: “Shot on iPhone”.
 The problem is that when people make photos on their iPhone/SmartPhone, they don’t get similar results.
 It’s mostly because of:

-- The fine print that says: Additional equipment and software used.
+- The fine print that says: Additional equipment and software used (my emphasis)

-- Most of these photos are taken not only by professional photographers, but theses photographers have a full crew for the lighting and the sound system.
+- Most of these photos are taken not only by professional photographers, but theses photographers have a full crew for the light and the sound system.

 - A real cinema lens with an with a clip-on mount that clips on top of the existing lens.
 It significantly improves the quality of the images and costs thousandS of dollars.